 River Clegg: How to Market to Me

 How effortlessly we forget the Spanish word for sprouts.

-First of all, I want to say something about a pair of Parisian twenty-somethings I met at a street vendor’s crepe stand in 2010.
+First of all, I want to say something about a pair of Parisian twenty-somethings I met at a street vendor’s crepe cart in 2010.